fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 We have various expect tests in the [test folders](hardcaml/test) which can be run by calling `dune runtest`.
 To optionally run a longer simulation, we added binaries that can be called and various arguments set.
-These run with the [Verilator](https://www.veripool.org/verilator/) backend, which after a longer compile time, will provide much faster simulation time than the built-in Hardcaml simulator.
+These run with the [Verilator](https://www.veripool.org/verilator/) backend which after a longer compile time, will provide much faster simulation time than the built-in Hardcaml simulator.
 Make sure you have Verilator installed when running this binary.
 To simulate 128 random points, run the following command: